Changing job: tax, PRSI and pension

 A preserved benefit means that you get a pension when you reach the scheme's normal retirement age.

-If you have less than 2 years' contributions to the scheme, you can get a refund of your own contributions (but not any contributions made by your employer).
-This refund will be taxed, as you received tax relief when you made the contribution.
+If you have less than 2 years' contributions, you can get a refund of your own contributions.
+This refund will be taxed, because you got tax relief when you made the contribution.

-Before you leave your job, you should talk to the person in the company who has responsibility for administering the pension scheme, as each scheme has its own rules.
+Before leaving your job, talk to the person responsible for administering the pension scheme, as each scheme has its own rules.

 Personal Retirement Savings Accounts (PRSA)

-If you have a PRSA you can stop or start it when you choose, without charges, by contacting your PRSA provider.
-Your PRSA is a contract between you and a PRSA provider in the form of an investment account.
-PRSAs allow you to change employment and continue to use the same PRSA.
+If you have a PRSA you can stop or start it without charges by contacting your PRSA provider.
+PRSA’s are flexible investment accounts allowing you to change job while keeping the same PRSA.

-For further information, see the Pension Authority’s booklet, PRSAs – a consumer and employer's guide (pdf).
+For more details see the Pension Authority’s booklet, PRSAs – a consumer and employer's guide (pdf).

 For more information and support, see the Revenue myAccount help guides.